Multivariate expansivity theory and Pierce-Birkhoff conjecture: The Doppler effect induced by an expansion

-In this section we introduce the notion of the \textbf{dropler} effect induced by an expansion.
+In this section, we introduce the notion of the \emph{Doppler} effect induced by an expansion.
 This phenomena is mostly induced by expansion on several other expansions in a specific direction.